ivanmolto/gitxchange-radical-markets-ideas/README.md

 I suggest an English auction, one week before the current Mini CLR distribution ends.
 In an English auction new bids increase the price until no new bid has been posted for a fixed number of time.
 The auctioneer starts with an initial offering price (the reserve price) and asks for an opening bid with a minimum bid increment.
-A minimum bid increment is necessary if not the auction might last forever with one wei increments.
+A minimum bid increment is necessary if not the auction might last forever for example with one wei increments.
 The Mini CLR distribution auction self-assessed price would be the one matched at the time of the highest bid.

 If there is no company bidding for it, Gitcoin will possess the asset until beaten again for another organization.